You can deploy a machine on Microsoft Azure to run ArcGIS Desktop clients (ArcGIS Pro, ArcMap, ArcCatalog, ArcGlobe, and ArcScene).

 The port shown in the UI is the port through which you will access your machine.
 You must enable remote desktop access to your ArcGIS Desktop machine on Azure to license and use the clients.

-- Choose an existing virtual network from the drop-down list or click the add button (+) to create a virtual network.
+- Choose an existing virtual network from the drop-down list or click the Create button (+) to create a virtual network.

-- If you create a virtual network using Cloud Builder, specify the following:
+- To create a virtual network using Cloud Builder, specify the following:

 - Type a name for the virtual network.
 Names must be unique within your Azure subscription.